Billes/go-mod-papertrail/README.md

 ```

 ## TLDR;
-Two environment variables has to be set up:
+Three environment variables has to be set up:

 *PAPER_TRAIL_URL* : Url to papertrail including port
+*PAPER_TRAIL_SYSTEM*: The system name we want to search for in papertrail
 *LOG_LEVEL*: Level of logs we want to see.
 Its including the one you specify.

 1. CRITICAL